 And now for the juicy stuff: how and when to use foreshadowing.

 - When you need to dig yourself out of a writing “hole”, use foreshadowing.
 This is one of foreshadowing’s best gifts to the writer.
 Here’s a scenario: you are writing a chapter on Topic 1, but you find you have to refer to Topic 2.
 Instead of referring, however, you get sucked deep into Topic 2.
 Foreshadowing gets you out of jail free.
 When you notice you have gone too deep, pull yourself up and foreshadow.
 Just tell the reader you’ll come back to Topic 2 later.
 “More on that in Chapter X.”

-Get Part One of my book, Sticky Content, when you sign up for my weekly newsletter.
+Get my Ultimate Cheatsheet to Get Your Book Started, when you sign up for my weekly newsletter.